Skip to content

 You can run OpenCode on your phone today.
 Fastest path: install Cosyra for iOS or Cosyra for Android, sign in, and type opencode in the terminal.
 We pre-install OpenCode in an Ubuntu 24.04 x86_64 container alongside Claude Code, Codex CLI, and Gemini CLI, so none of the Termux misdetection failures apply.
 Sign up gets you 1 hour of free compute, no credit card; opt into a 10-hour, 7-day trial when you want more.

 This guide was written by the Cosyra team.
-We tested OpenCode on iPhone and Android via Cosyra in April 2026, and re-ran the install and Termux setup against OpenCode 1.15.13 on 2026-06-04 to confirm what is still broken — those hands-on behavior notes stay dated 2026-06-04.
-We re-verified the volatile facts (version, star count, and the open Termux issues) on 2026-06-27 against the anomalyco/opencode repo and the official docs: the container tracks releases and now ships OpenCode 1.17.11, and the Termux misdetection issues are unchanged.
+We tested OpenCode on iPhone and Android via Cosyra in April 2026, and re-ran the install and Termux setup against OpenCode 1.15.13 on 2026-06-04 to confirm what is still broken.
+Those hands-on behavior notes stay dated 2026-06-04.
+We re-verified the volatile facts (version, star count, and the Termux issue states) on 2026-07-16 against the anomalyco/opencode repo and the official docs: the container tracks releases and now ships OpenCode 1.18.2, and the misdetection is still unfixed.
+Issue #21043 was auto-closed as not-planned on 2026-07-03 by GitHub's 60-day staleness bot, not by a fix, so the Termux behavior is unchanged.

 What is OpenCode?